Domador Del Fuego Rioja Reserva 2012

 I have written about two Rioja Reserva’s on my website; Mauro 2014 and Selección Especial 2011 Muga.
 Both cost more than £20 per bottle so I was pleased to discover a Rioja Reserva for £10 which has many of the qualities of these higher priced Rioja’s just not as elegant and refined.
-However, for the price it is very good value for money.
+However, for the price Domador Del Fuego Rioja Reserva 2012 is very good value for money.

-The cork had a beautiful aroma of coconut.
+The cork had a beautiful aroma of coconut which I’ve never smelt in a red wine before and can’t explain!
 In the glass, the colour was tawny ruby and the wine had good legs which moved slowly down the glass.
 On the nose, the first aroma was heavy acetone but it was soon superseded by a hedgerow of blackberries and vanilla.
 On the palate was cherry with a hint of raspberry then liquorice and sweet vanilla.
 For a wine of this price, the length was very good indeed with a continuous echo of vanilla coming from the 36 months spent in oak.
-It had high tannin which dries the mouth immediately so it needed food.
+It had high tannin which dried the mouth immediately so it needed food.
 This wine is 13% alcohol volume.

 Unlike the more expensive Rioja Reserva’s this one does not cope well with a range of flavours and fat.
 Match Domador Del Fuego Rioja Reserva 2012 with leaner meat and with foods that are on the sweet side, rather than bitter.